Golem: Golem of Chełm

 And I have heard, in a certain and explicit way, from several respectable persons that one man [living] close to our time, whose name is R. Eliyahu, the master of the name, who made a creature out of matter [Heb.
 Golem] and form [Heb. tzurah] and it performed hard work for him, for a long period, and the name of emet was hanging upon his neck until he finally removed it for a certain reason, the name from his neck and it turned to dust.

-A similar account was reported by a Christian author, Christoph Arnold, in 1674.

-Jacob Emden elaborated on the story in a book published in 1748:
+The Rabbi Jacob Emden elaborated on the story in his autobiography Megillas Sefer written in 1748:

 As an aside, I'll mention here what I heard from my father's holy mouth regarding the Golem created by his ancestor, the Gaon R. Eliyahu Ba'al Shem of blessed memory.
 When the Gaon saw that the Golem was growing larger and larger, he feared that the Golem would destroy the universe.
 He then removed the Holy Name that was embedded on his forehead, thus causing him to disintegrate and return to dust.
 Nonetheless, while he was engaged in extracting the Holy Name from him, the Golem injured him, scarring him on the face.

 According to the Polish Kabbalist, "the legend was known to several persons, thus allowing us to speculate that the legend had indeed circulated for some time before it was committed to writing and, consequently, we may assume that its origins are to be traced to the generation immediately following the death of R. Eliyahu, if not earlier."